fedek6/wp-modern-plugin-boilerplate/.github/README.md

 ## Usage

-Main idea behind this boilerplate is to keep potential code changes as much we can inside the main plugin file (`wp-modern-plugin-boilerplate.php`).
+Main idea behind this boilerplate is to keep potential code changes as much we can inside the main plugin file (`wp-modern-plugin-boilerplate.php`) and so-called component classes.

 ### How to add a new functionality?